 Just as you separate your home space from your work space, you'll also need to realistically divide your time between your family and your business.
 A good tactic is to set yourself regular working hours as much as you can, and make sure your clients and your family are aware of them.
 But most importantly, you need to keep clear boundaries around your work life.
 Once you leave your home office, shut the door and put your work aside for the day – and that includes not answering emails or phone calls.
 And don't forget to protect your 'me' time, even if it's just a few moments each day or an hour each week to spend purely on yourself.
 You've earned it.

-We have many clients who are successful business people in their own right.
-We not only assist them in tax and compliance matters but more importantly in business advisory and guidance.
-If this is something you feel your business would benefit from see our Business Advisory offering.
+At O'Brien's we have many clients who are successful business owners.
+We assist them with financials, structuring, tax planning, compliance, insurance and more importantly, strategic business advice and guidance.
+If this is something you feel your business would benefit from contact our team for a conversation about how we could help you.
+Ph: 03 8850 3333 or email firstname.lastname@example.org.
+Also see our Business Advisory offering.